 remember last year 29-4-2016 when I told you all about my plan to air layer a thick and old second trunk of my large Prunus mahaleb Yamadori that I collected a few years ago with my dear friends from Slovenia in Slovenia?!

 Below: The red line shows the original massive trunk of the tree that would stay with me in Holland after the separation of the thick second branch ( yellow line).
-This branch section would be given later to my old Bonsai friend Tony Tickle to say thanks for all he has done for me over the last two decade!
+This branch section would be given later to my old Bonsai friend Tony Tickle to say thanks for all he has done for me over the last two decades!
 I can easily say that I would not have been where I am now in Bonsai without the help of Tony!
-He took me on my first Yamadori trips and arranged many demo’s and workshop abroad for me!
-Just to name a few: the E.B.A in Stratford (UK) , 2 times Joy of Bonsai in Bath (UK) and last but not least 4 times at his own Bonsai extravaganza weekend workshop in Burrs (UK)!
+He took me on my first Yamadori trips and arranged many demos and workshops abroad for me!
+Just to name a few: the E.B.A in Stratford (UK), 2 times Joy of Bonsai in Bath (UK) and last but not least 4 times at his own Bonsai extravaganza weekend workshop in Burrs (UK)!
 6 of my best Bonsai that I have shown in many prestigious events, like the Ginkgo’s shows and the Noelanders trophy, I have because of Tony’s kindness….so I am finally glad that I can give something special back to this important friend of mine!!!

 Well on 17-5-2016 I made the air layer as I wrote and showed here !!

 Below: This is how the marcot/air layer looked that day.

 Below: on 28-7-2016, just over 2 months later there were lots of new roots to see pushing against the plastic bag!
 So it was already time to separate the branch from the tree!